sougata-github/TypeScript/readme.md

 ### Getters & Setters

-- A getter method returns the value of the property’s value.
+- A getter method returns the property’s value.
 A getter is also called an <em>accessor</em>.

 - A setter method updates the property’s value.
 A setter is also known as a <em>mutator</em>.